 But it’s heat that makes me feel alive.

 So last September, I spent three glorious days sweating on the slopes of Mount Parnassus, and hour after hour traversing the ancient sanctuaries.

-The horseshoe shape is the theater.
-Below that is the Temple of Apollo.
-Below that is a treasury.
+You can see the ruins of the Temple of Apollo below the horseshoe-shaped theater.
+Below Apollo is a treasury.
 (Everyone who was anyone had a treasury at Delphi.)
-Above this sweeping vision is the gymnasium.
+And above this sweeping vision is the gymnasium.

-This is holy land, and the ancients made it more so with their sacred architecture.
+It feels like holy land — intrinsic holy land — and the ancients made it more so with the sacred geometry of their architecture.

-I believe it could have eventually come to that.
-But soaking up the heart of the place, I could feel that the oracles began as poetic trance-connections with the divine.
+But soaking up the heart of the place, I could feel that the oracles began as trance-connections with the divine.
 I suspect that even their translations began as authentic.